 Good data is like gold.
 Every industry — healthcare, finance, agriculture, omni-channel retail, logistics, and more — runs on data and relies on it as a key factor for increasing revenues and cost savings.
-Data is the tool that organizations bank on for smart decision making, and is absolutely necessary in such fiercely competitive markets.
+Data is the tool that organizations bank on for smart decision making, and a comprehensive big data strategy is absolutely necessary in such fiercely competitive markets.
 In fact, big data and analytics are at the top of priority list for organizations today with major work happening around data dashboards, KPIs, reports and visualizations.
 Analytics and Data Science are also key dimensions to consider in any digital transformation initiative.

 According to an updated Digital Universe study, it is estimated that in the next few years, the amount of digital data produced will exceed 40 zettabytes — that’s 5,200 GB of data for every man, woman and child on Earth.
 Now that’s a lot of data.
 Across the globe, as more and more eCommerce businesses are setting up shop online, billions of online transactions are incessantly producing highly valuable data 24 hours a day, and there’s no end in sight.
 Modern enterprises are now realizing its limitless potential and thinking of ways to unlock the true value of the data they possess.